 I've been working on a series here for tips for common tourist concerns.
 I recently did a post on the most common street scams to avoid in NYC (hint: anyone tries to hand you anything? keep walking!).
 Today, I present my tips & guide to using public transportation in New York.

 Download a copy of the NYC subway map to your smartphone (physical copies are available at most station booths, if you can find one).
 A PDF is here.
 Keep track of service changes on the MTA website.
-Weekend-specific changes are available here.
+Weekend-specific changes (which occur every weekend, so be prepared!) are available here.
 Google Maps also now provides a public transit option, in addition to car and walking directions.

 Also note that some subway stations have separate entrances (and platforms) for uptown trains versus downtown trains.
 Check signs to make sure you are headed the right way.